 After nearly ten years of producing award winning and critically acclaimed theatre across the Vegas Valley, Poor Richard's Players finally have a permanent home at The Playhouse (528 S Decatur Blvd.).
 The Playhouse is a 5,000 square foot, black box venue with a fully modular stage, seating for 100+ patrons, tech booth, dressing rooms, scene shop, and administrative office.
-Having already produced one five-star, "Valley Recommended" production (LIZZIE The Musical) at this new venue, the Players are excited to bring you a complete 2020 season, full of equally engaging and exciting productions.
-Those productions include:
+The Playhouse is finally reopening and is prepping the following productions:

-And finally, filling out the schedule are audience favorites and ongoing series such as SHOELACES IN PARIS and BROADWAY NERDS, as well as great annual events like the VEGAS IMPROV FESTIVAL in April.
+And finally, filling out the schedule are audience favorites and ongoing series such as SHOELACES IN PARIS and BROADWAY NERDS, as well as great annual events like the VEGAS IMPROV FESTIVAL.

 Additional info about Poor Richard’s Players